 Practical: With a 3 or 7-day pass, the viewing days do not have to immediately follow on from each other.

 - 3 Days: This ticket is valid for 10 days from the date of purchase.
 (5 days until Dec.
-31. 2022) You can choose which three days you wish to visit the Angkor temples on.
+31. 2022) You can choose which five days you wish to visit the Angkor temples on.

 - 7 Days: This ticket is valid for one calendar month from the date of purchase.
-You have a whole month in which to visit the Angkor temples on the seven days of your choice.
+You have a whole month in which to visit the Angkor temples on the 10 days of your choice. (until Dec.
+31. 2022)

 Opening Hours for the Angkor Park and Angkor Ticket Office